ko-wun/school-crime/README.md

 Students who identified their sexual orientation as straight seemed to perceive school crimes as lower than those that did not.
-Also, students who have reported to have gotten mostly F’s seemed to perceive school crimes as higher than those who received other grades.
+Also, students who have reported to have received mostly F’s seemed to perceive school crimes as higher than those who received other grades.
 A possible reason for this is that students who do not identify as straight could have been more likely to become victims of school crimes than those who did,